WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 ![](figures/figure_3.2.png)

-You should get one result returned.
-Let's look at the T265_10539 gene page:
+You should get one result, matching a gene in *Opisthorchis viverrini*, the Southeast Asian Liver Fluke.
+Let's look at the page for the T265_10539 gene:

 * Click T265_10539